repeatexplorer/repeatexplorer_frontpage/welcome.md

 The RepeatExplorer server provides a suite of tools designed for the comprehensive analysis of repetitive DNA sequences in genomic data.
 Here are the most common use cases for utilizing these tools:

-- **Annotation of Repeats Directly from Low Coverage Sequencing**: Can be accomplished using the RepeatExplorer2 tool.
+- **Annotation of repeats directly from low coverage sequencing**: It can be accomplished using the RepeatExplorer2 tool.
 This approach is ideal for initial exploration and annotation of repetitive sequences using low coverage data (refer to protocol 1 in the step-by-step protocols above).

-- **Comparative Analysis of Repeats in Multiple Species from Low Coverage Sequencing Reads**: Use protocol 2 for analyzing repetitive DNA across different species.
+- **Comparative analysis of repeats in multiple species from low coverage sequencing reads**: Use protocol 2 for analyzing repetitive DNA across different species.

-- **Tandem Repeat Annotation from Low Coverage Sequencing**: If your focus is primarily on tandem repeats, the Tandem Repeat Analyzer tool (TAREAN).
-See protocol 3 in the step-by-step protocols for details
+- **Tandem repeat annotation from low coverage sequencing**: If your focus is primarily on tandem repeats, use the Tandem Repeat Analyzer tool (TAREAN).
+See protocol 3 in the step-by-step protocols for details.

-- **Chip-Seq Experiments**: The ChIP-seq Mapper tool identifies centromeric repeats from ChIP-seq data without the need for a complete genome assembly, leveraging assembled contigs from repeat clusters as a reference for mapping reads and highlighting significant repeats. (refer to protocol 4).
+- **Chip-Seq experiments**: The ChIP-seq Mapper tool identifies centromeric repeats from CENH3 ChIP-seq data without the need for a complete genome assembly, leveraging assembled contigs from repeat clusters as a reference for mapping reads and highlighting significantly enriched repeats (refer to protocol 4).

-- **Annotation of Full-Length LTR Retrotransposons in Genome Assemblies**: For detailed annotation of LTR retrotransposons within assembled genomes, use the DANTE + DANTE_LTR tools. (see https://github.com/kavonrtep/dante_ltr for details)
+- **Annotation of full-Length LTR-retrotransposons in genome assemblies**: For detailed annotation of LTR-retrotransposons within assembled genomes, use the DANTE + DANTE_LTR tools. (see https://github.com/kavonrtep/dante_ltr for details)

-- **Annotation of Tandem Repeats in Genome Assemblies**: The TideCluster tools are designed for the annotation and analysis of tandem repeats within genome assemblies. (see https://github.com/kavonrtep/TideCluster for more information)
+- **Annotation of tandem repeats in genome assemblies**: The TideCluster tools are designed for the annotation and analysis of tandem repeats within genome assemblies (see https://github.com/kavonrtep/TideCluster for more information).

 ## How to Cite